DonBatman/mycoins/ReadMe.txt

 12/01/13 changed recipes for all pomputer components 12/02/13 created all new images for all computers
-26th March 2014, Removed Homedecor, Mesecons and Moreores dependencies (TenPlus1), reduced abm's to only 2 April 2015, Updates by DonBatman and Nathan.S Removed all ABMs, updated the mod to work with current versions of Minetest, improved code and added more visual feedback.
+26th March 2014, Removed Homedecor, Mesecons and Moreores dependencies (TenPlus1), reduced abm's to only 2
+	April 2015, Updates by DonBatman and Nathan.S Removed all ABMs, updated the mod to work with current versions of Minetest, improved code and added more visual feedback.
-04/25/15 added on punch functionality to all computers and computers now turn off when player is logged out, player now must punch computer to reboot and mine coins again.
+04/25/15 added on punch functionality to all computers and computers now turn off when player is logged out,
+	player now must punch computer to reboot and mine coins again.
 MilesDyson 04/28/15 added router that can turn on and off, computers now require a router to be within 30 node radius in order to mine bitcoins.
 04/29/15 added form spec to router to show network information..
-04/30/15 made a few items into nodes to place as deco.. added isp box for router to work.. plan to add a pay system for internet. animated the isp box like the router.
+04/30/15 made a few items into nodes to place as deco.. added isp box for router to work..
+	plan to add a pay system for internet. animated the isp box like the router.
+05/01/15 ips box now works as intended and is an owned node, only bitcoins are excepted right now
+	updated formspec to show isp's computer's and router's counts withing its range.. improved a few functions.. router is now an owned node

 Enjoy!! :D